MicrosoftDocs/azure-docs/articles/active-directory/develop/test-setup-environment.md

 # Set up your Azure AD application's test environment

-As a developer, you likely have different environments used for your application.
-For example, you might have development, test, and production environments.
-When this process is used for applications protected by the Microsoft identity platform, you should set up an Azure AD environment to be used for testing, both in the early stages of the development lifecycle, and to use for resources in your more permanent test environment.
-This environment could be a subset of your organization's production tenant, or an entirely separate tenant.
+As a developer, you probably use the software development lifecycle and move your app between development, test, and production environments.
+When this process is used for applications protected by the Microsoft identity platform, you should set up an Azure AD environment to be used for testing.
+This environment can be used in the early testing stages of the development lifecycle as well as a long-term, permanent test environment.
+Depending on your resource isolation requirements, you can use your organization's Azure AD production tenant or an entirely separate tenant for testing.

 This article helps you decide the level of isolation needed for your Azure AD test environment and describes the basic setup steps and checks.

-## Decide the level of isolation
+## Decide the level of isolation needed
 In general, it is easier and less overhead to use your production tenant as a test environment.
 However, this is only a viable option if you can achieve the right level of isolation between test and production resources.
 Isolation is especially important for high privilege scenarios.

 Set up your test environment in a separate tenant (not your organization's production tenant) if: